 Duration: Minimum stay two weeks.
 Priority will be given to those staying the whole duration of retreat.

-Accommodation: Shared en suite accommodation.
+Accommodation: Shared accommodation.
 Limited singles rooms are available.

 Price: Please email us for further details.

 Teachings are always offered on donation at the end of your retreat at your discretion.

 Longer retreats are an incredible opportunity to deeply catch up with yourself and practice in an undistracted yet supported environment.

 Outside of the fixed meal times you are left to find your own way.
 There will be timetable which you can follow along with everyone else, but you are also free to respond to your needs as you get more connected to your own rhythm with your practice.

 There won’t be any distractions for you whilst on retreat.
 So this does mean no technology except on rest days (once a week to catch up with friends and family).

 If you have specific questions about how we run our longer retreats please email us.